My Final Project: PXL

 Mounting

-I will be using four foot lengths of permanently mounted T-Slotted Framing Rail, Single Four Slot Rail, Silver, 40 mm Square as the base.
+I was initially to use four foot lengths of permanently mounted T-Slotted Framing Rail, Single Four Slot Rail, Silver, 40 mm Square as the base.
 This is meant to be a permanent installation that will afford displaying other interactive projects in the future.
+(Facilities was unable to install the mounts in time for this class.)

 Week 14 notes